wso2/istio-apim/README.md

 Using WSO2 adapter, users can do the following.

-- Secure service with JWT and OAuth2 tokens
+- Secure services with JWT and OAuth2 tokens
 - Validate API subscriptions
 - Validate scopes
 - Use WSO2 API Manager Analytics for business insights